spinicist/QUIT/Docs/Developer.md

 - [ITK](http://itk.org)

     The Insight Tool-Kit.
 This is intended as a registration library for medical images.
 Although the registration features are not used in QUIT, the overall framework is extremely useful.
 In particular, ITK reads a large variety of common file-formats, and all ITK filters automatically check that their inputs share a common space / co-ordinate definition.
 This single feature alone prevents the vast majority of easy user mistakes - e.g. trying to use a B1 map that has a different voxel spacing to the input data.

+## Compilation

+If you are unfamiliar with C++/CMake/git etc. a script is provided that should be able to build the tools provided the right software is available on your system.
+To use it, in a terminal window, change directory to where you unpacked QUIT.
+Then type `./easy_build.sh`.
+This should correctly checkout the git repositories for each external library, build Ceres and ITK, and then configure and build QUIT.

+If you are familiar with C++/CMake/git etc. then compiling QUIT should be straightforward.
+The rough steps are:

+1. Ensure you have all the libraries above available.
+If you do not have system versions, then run `git submodule init; git submodule update` in the QUIT directory.
+2. Compile the Ceres library.
+Make sure it uses the same version of Eigen that you will use for QUIT.
+3. Compile ITK following their instructions.
+4. Create a build directory for QUIT and use cmake/ccmake to configure the project.
+Specify the paths to the library when prompted.
+It is likely that CMake will report an error on the first 'Configure' attempt if it cannot locate Eigen, specify the correct directory and run the configure step again.
+5. Compile QUIT.

+## File Formats

+The available file formats are controlled by the main `CMakeLists.txt` in the root QUIT directory, by listing them as `COMPONENTS` in the ITK `find_package()` step.
+Add any additional file formats you wish to use here.s

+## Tests

+QUIT programs are tested using the Bash Automated Test System [(BATS)](http://github.com/bats-core/bats-core), which is included as a git submodule.
+To run the tests, point BATS at the Tests directory, e.g. `path/to/bats QUIT/Test`, which will run all of the tests.
+It is possible to run the test files individually as well.
+It was decided to use BATS instead of a unit-test based framework because this allows the QUIT programs to be tested as a whole, including command-line arguments.

+Most QUIT programs are tested by generating ground-truth parameter files with `qinewimage`, feeding these into `qisignal` to generate simulated MR images with added noise, and then running the particular QUIT program to calculate some parameter maps, then comparing these to the ground-truth with `qidiff`. `qidiff` calculates figure-of-merit based on noise factors, i.e. they are a measure of how much the signal noise is amplified in the final maps.
+In this way the tests also serve to illustrate the quality of the methods as well as whether the programs run correctly.
+For programs where a ground-truth image cannot be generated easily, the tests at least ensure that the program runs and does not crash.

 ## The ApplyAlgorithmFilter